cbaggers/cepl/README.md

 Other important changes:

 - `viewport-resolution-x` & `viewport-resolution-y` had been documented as returning `single-float`s but were returning unsigned ints, this now fixed.
+- I'm an idiot that didn't know about `~/.swank.lisp`, please see the new 'single-thread-swank' advice above if running on macOS.

 ### 2018-02-17